Funny Facts About Florida

 It’s always hot in Florida

 Dating all the way back to 1872, Florida’s Key West spots the nation’s highest average temperatures with an annual daily average of 77.7 degrees (~18 Celsius).
-What’s interesting, Key West is also a home to more bars, pubs, and nightclubs per capita than any other municipality in the country, making it one of the most prevalent party cities in the world.
+What’s interesting, Key West is also a home to more bars, pubs, and nightclubs per capita than any other municipality in the United States, making it one of the most prevalent party cities in the world.

 Tampa Bay’s Clearwater Beach holds the Guinness World Record for “most days of sunshine”, with an average of 361 sunny days per year.